 Senator Bob Smith (D-Middlesex), an older man, had troubles unmuting himself before voting “a very enthusiastic yes.”

 Singleton, Cruz-Perez, and Pou voted yes.

-If all goes according to plan, the Senate is scheduled to meet Monday morning at 9:30 and pass the cannabis legalization clean-up bill S. 3454, and the Assembly will meet at 1 pm and do so as well.
+The Senate is scheduled to meet Monday morning at 9:30 to pass the cannabis legalization clean-up bill S. 3454, and the Assembly will meet at 1 pm and do so as well.
 Governor Phil Murphy is likely to sign the referendum enabling, decriminalization, and clean-up bills on Monday the 22nd as well.